 Official SAT or ACT scores with writing component (official only if submitted directly from the testing agency)

-Note: UVM considers your highest section scores across all SAT and ACT dates submitted.
+Note: Beginning with applicants for January 2017, official SAT or ACT scores can be sent without the optional essay.
+UVM will accept SAT scores from tests prior to March 2016, as well as scores from the new SAT.
 Applicants are encouraged to send scores from every SAT or ACT test date in which they received a top score in each section.
 Final admissions decisions are based only on your highest section scores, and UVM updates applicant records each time we receive new scores.

 High School/Secondary School Information